Monday, 18 July 2016

 The top of Ryvoan.
 Now quite smooth mostly so ideal for the fargo.

-The Military road from Ruthven to Etteridge is now my goto route down the A9 corridor, done today in the face of yet another weather deterioration.
+I had a leisurely cruise down the NCN, done today in the face of yet another weather deterioration.
 This time I turned west on the wee road to Lagan, a quick buzz down the A86 then off road past Ardverickie and the Loch Lagan track, the sun out again.
 I'd contemplated the East Highland Way but given how wet its been felt this would be a bit of a mission on the fargo so hit the road at Fersit and bombed down the hill to Roybridge.

 Loch Lagan in some rare sunshine